n-at/commander/README.md

 commander
 =========

 Useful tool for remote systems administration.
-It allows to run shell scripts on multiple remote hosts.
+It allows to run shell scripts on multiple remote hosts in parallel.

 commander consists of two parts: